Goodmain/vscode-angular-translation-helper-plugin/README.md

 # Angular Translation Helper for VSCode

-This extension for Visual Studio Code generates `translation code` from the text and appends it into translation files.
-Nested and flat translation keys styles are supported.
+This extension for Visual Studio Code generates `translation code` from the text and appends it into translation files

 ![demo](https://github.com/Goodmain/vscode-angular-translation-helper-plugin/raw/main/images/demo.gif)